peersal/Beyond-News/README.md

 # Beyond-News
 This is the repository for the paper "Beyond news: Polarization of left, middle, and right-wing news channels on YouTube"  presented by Peer Saleth and Raphaela Keßler at the Faculty of Politics Department of Social and Economic Data Science at Univerity Constance.
-Evaluated by Prof. Dr. David Garcia
+Evaluated and guided by Prof. Dr. David Garcia

 For further instructons read the read_me.txt in the section code and data